Directing - Level 1 & 2

 On the closing night, we throw a party for the cast and crew of all the

 shows, with music, dancing, karaoke, free food & drinks.

 Plus, special awards will be given out for best show, best director,

 best actor & actress.

-In order to take Part 2 of this class, you MUST complete Part 1.
+In order to take Part 2 of this program, you MUST complete Part 1, or

-Level 2 of this class will be the process of mounting a production from
+Level 2 of this program will be the process of mounting a production

 start to finish.
-The first day of class will be on Sunday, April
+The first day will be on Sunday, May 5th at

-students will determine which plays are being produced, and map out a
+participants will determine which plays are being produced, and map out

 Edward Dennis Fogell